 Right now, the American Space program needs ideas.

-BAD.
 Jen Scheer is helping humanity explore off of the Earth one idea at a time.

 Follow Jen on Twitter at @flyingjenny